 The NFIP is a federal program administered through FEMA that enables property owners in participating communities to purchase insurance as a protection against flood losses.
 Communities must maintain eligibility in the NFIP by adopting and enforcing floodplain management regulations intended to prevent unsafe development in the floodplain, thus reducing future flood damage.
-FEMA creates flood maps, or Flood Insurance Rate Maps (FIRMs) to support the NFIP.^{24,25} These flood maps are periodically updated and outline special flood hazard areas (SFHA).
-The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.26 The cities of Industry and South Frydek are not currently participants in the NFIP.
+FEMA creates flood maps, or Flood Insurance Rate Maps (FIRMs) to support the NFIP.
+25,26 These flood maps are periodically updated and outline special flood hazard areas (SFHA).
+The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.
+The NFIP provides affordable flood insurance for property owners, renters, and businesses in participating communities.
+This reduces the socio-economic impacts of flooding on communities through risk reduction via flood insurance and reduces the physical impacts of flooding through beneficial floodplain regulation.
+Each of the participating jurisdictions has a floodplain manager on staff, and/or functions under the regulatory umbrella of Austin County.
+The cities of Industry and South Frydek are not currently participants in the NFIP and are new participants to this HMP.
+The cities of Industry and South Frydek do not currently participate in the NFIP because they are both located primarily outside of the floodplain, have populations under 300, and are staffed by volunteers.
+Joining the NFIP and adopting a FDPO is listed in capability expansion opportunities for both cities in Section 5.